 Estimated reading time: 3 minutes

-A Technology Transfer Agreement involves the transfer of proprietary technology or know-how, or research results from one party (the licensor) to another (the licensee).
+A Know-How Assignment and Technology Transfer Agreement involves the transfer of proprietary technology or know-how, or research results from one party (the licensor) to another (the licensee).
 Industries such as biotechnology, pharmaceuticals, manufacturing, renewable energy, and information technology use this document widely because they rely on innovation and intellectual property as core commercial assets.

-Definition and Purpose
+Definition and Purpose of a Technology Transfer Agreement

 The purpose of a Technology Transfer Agreement is to provide the licensee with authorized access to use, adapt, or commercialize specific technology owned by the licensor.
 This transfer can include patents, software, designs, manufacturing methods, technical processes, or confidential know-how.
 By doing so, it allows the licensee to enhance productivity, improve product quality, or enter new markets while maintaining the licensor’s ownership and control over the intellectual property.